Monterey Park, California: 2000s–present

 Redevelopment produced several projects included the massive Atlantic Times Square development that opened in 2010 with ground-floor shops and restaurants.
 The Atlantic Times Square, which has 215000 sqft, is anchored by a multi-plex theater and a fitness center, in addition to eating establishments and other stores.
 The development includes 210 condos on the third through sixth floors.

 Monterey Park Village is a 40,000 sq. ft. shopping center on South Atlantic Boulevard commercial corridor.
-Tenants include: Staples, Walgreens and Togo's eatery.
 The CVS Center on South Garfield Avenue is a redevelopment of infill site into a 17000 sqft neighborhood convenience center.
 Anchor tenant CVS Pharmacy brings a full-service drug store back to the downtown project, and the center includes a Subway sandwich shop.
 The 507000 sqft Monterey Park Marketplace is the largest shopping center in the city.
 Located along the Pomona (60) Freeway west of Paramount Boulevard, this center is a 45-acre regional shopping center for the San Gabriel Valley.

 In 2017, Monterey Park was recognized as "America's Best Places to Live 2017" ranked at #3 by Money magazine and three local news TV stations.
 It also ranked at #2 in Money Magazine's "The 10 Best Places in America to Raise a Family".

 On January 21, 2023, a mass shooting occurred at a dance studio in the city, after a Chinese New Year celebration where twenty people were shot, killing eleven of them, and injuring nine others.
 The gunman, identified as 72-year-old Huu Can Tran, fled and was found dead from a self-inflicted gunshot wound in Torrance the next day.

+In April 2026, Monterey Park became the first city in California to ban data centers within its limits.